 Still a little intimidated?
 Ease into the trend with dark purple streaks of various tones throughout.
 If you have a lighter natural hair color, you can try more delicate and sparse ones—but we love the look of brown hair with bold violet highlights.

 A perfectly coiffed long bob is gorgeous enough as it is, but add in a handful of multidimensional shades, and you'll be turning heads and getting compliments left and right.
-With blue undertones and purple swirls of color, this is a professional-level color job.
-(Aka, don't try this at home.)
+With blue and juicy cherry undertones and purple swirls of color, this is a professional-level color job.
+(Read: Don't try this at home).

 A closely cropped violet 'do might be our dream hairstyle.
 Peep the way the color is only applied to the longer pieces on the top of her head—the perfectly cool contrast to the natural, short sides.